FluxNotes/flux/Naming Conventions for Visual Components .md

-# Architecture of Visual Components
+# Naming Convention for Visual Components

 So that we may be more precise in our descriptions of FluxNotes' many components, I propose the following ontology of visual components on a given FluxNotes Application in Patient mode: